-Below are our ride descriptions for BRBC.
+Below are ride descriptions for current BRBC rides.
 These ride descriptions are also posted under Membership > Interests.
 When you become member, in your profile, please be sure to check what rides you might be interested in.
 This will enable you will to get emails from the ride leaders as to the exact place and time that the ride will start.
 If you are not a member, please consider joining for only $30.00 (individual) and $40.00 (family) and help support bicycle advocacy and education programs in WNC.

-NOTE: The BRBC Ride Effort Index is calculated by total ascent divided by 100 + ride mileage, rounded off.
+NOTE: The BRBC Ride Effort Index (REI) is calculated by total ascent divided by 100 + ride mileage, rounded off.
 For example the BRBC route named "Back Door to Marshall" is 47.6 miles with a total ascent of 3637 feet —

 (3637 ÷ 100) + 47.6 = 84.

 Area Wide "B" Rides: Tuesday, Thursday, Saturday, and Sunday rides are at the discretion of our four leaders: John Wash, Phil Hardee, Art Delcher, and Dennis Pevarski.
 Each ride is determined one or two days in advance, and is announced to members of the group via email.
 Ride days may vary, based on weather and other concerns.
 Our average pace is 14 to 18 miles per hour, depending on the route's terrain.
 However, on some flat portions of the route, a paceline may form, with speeds of 20+ mph.
 The distance ranges from 30 to 50 miles, depending on the route selected.
 Riders are expected to be self-sufficient, with good bike handling skills.
 Regrouping will be at the discretion of the ride leader.
 Bring your own cue sheets or route navigation.
 Location varies.